 The lists can help parents make informed buying decisions during the holiday season.

-The Transformers Earthspark Cyber-Sleeve by Hasbro lets kids mimic a robotic arm that launches projectiles.
-It’s recommended for children ages 6 and up and features a rigid, extendable sleeve that can deliver strong force when activated.
+Recommended for children ages 6 and up it features a rigid, extendable sleeve that can deliver strong force when activated.
 Both the projectile and the sleeve itself can pose a danger if aimed toward the face.
 The toy packaging advises players not to aim at eyes or faces, but no protective eyewear is included.
 Without proper guidance, misuse of this toy could lead to serious eye injuries.

-The X-Shot Poppy Playtime by Zuru is designed to shoot foam darts long distances, appealing to children who enjoy fast-paced, action-style games.
+This is designed to shoot foam darts long distances, appealing to children who enjoy fast-paced, action-style games.
 However, the darts can travel with enough speed to cause harm if they strike the eyes.
-The toy includes a warning to avoid aiming at the face, yet accidents can easily occur during group play.
+The toy includes a warning to avoid aiming at the face, yet accidents can occur during group play.

-The PINOVK Toy Colt 45 Pistol also appeared on W.A.T.C.H.’s 2024 list due to its potential for eye injury.
-The toy is designed as a realistic replica firearm, which can lead to unsafe play behaviors that involve aiming and shooting motions.
-Although the product includes a caution to avoid eye contact, its realistic design and small parts still pose risks.
+This toy is designed as a realistic replica firearm, which can lead to unsafe play behaviors that involve aiming and shooting motions.
+Although the product includes a caution to avoid eye contact, its realistic design and small parts can still pose risks.

 Other toys that pose a high risk of eye injury